At what point in an unhealthy relationship do you say, “enough is enough”?

 A toxic relationship wears on your energy and mental health.
 It can leave you feeling sucked dry mentally, emotionally and even physically.
 Typically in a toxic relationship, one person is doing all the work to keep the relationship even keeled, while the other person is living seemingly unscathed and not bothered.

-When leaving a toxic relationship, you are showing self-care and self-love.
+When leaving a toxic relationship, you are showing yourself self-care and self-love.
 To truly love oneself, you have to feel and fully embrace in your heart and soul the concept that you deserve far better.
-That is the key to being able to leave and walk away – realizing that you can do better and that better is out there in the world for you.
+This is the key to being able to leave and walk away – realizing that there are healthier relationships and far better relationships available to you.

 A toxic relationship feels unhealthy.
-If you are questioning whether it’s healthy for you, you have to ask yourself if that person is enhancing your life in positive ways or whether that person is dragging you down and/or is ruining your mental health and life.
-When they are ruining your mental health or your life, you know it’s time to leave.
+If you are questioning whether it’s healthy for you, you have to ask yourself if that person is enhancing your life in positive ways or whether that person is dragging you down or ruining your mental health and life.
+When they are destroying your mental health and your life, you know it’s time to leave.

 The hardest part in leaving a toxic relationship is when you feel you are still in love.
-However, as I wrote above, you most likely are in love with your mate’s potential, or the fantasy of that person.
+However, as I wrote above, you most likely are in love with your mate’s potential, or the fantasy of who that person could be.
 Fantasy does not necessarily match reality, and when the reality is far darker, you know there’s trouble.

 Some toxic people can be very loving and endearing at times.
-But because they dangle a carrot of loving behavior in front of you sometimes, they still take it away and treat you horribly at other times.
-When the behavior switches on and off between loving and not loving, cruelty and/or abuse, you have to realize that it’s an unhealthy, unstable relationship and get out.
+However, because they dangle a carrot of loving behavior in front of you sometimes, they can still take it away and treat you horribly at other times.
+When the behavior switches between loving and not loving, cruelty and/or abuse, you have to realize that it’s an unhealthy, unstable relationship and get out.

 And when you have a sick feeling in your stomach and are starting to unravel, that’s the moment when you know you have to leave.